Local Party Elections

-Currently, there are four different types of elections held in Cheltenham:
+Currently, there are three different types of elections held in Cheltenham:

-UK general elections, elections to the European Parliament, elections for a Police and Crime Commissioner and local elections for Parish, Borough and County Councils.
+UK general elections, elections for a Police and Crime Commissioner and local elections for Parish, Borough and County Councils.

-Elections for Gloucestershire County Council will be held in May 2021.
+Elections for Gloucestershire County Council will next be held in May 2025.

-The next general election is now due to be held on 12 December 2019 and will be the 57th Parliament of the United Kingdom since 1801.
+The next general election is scheduled for Thursday, 2 May 2024 and will be the 59th Parliament of the United Kingdom since 1801.

 The next Parish council elections for Cheltenham will be held in May 2022.